Ranor C. B. Basa Email & Phone Number

 * Managed film archive by keeping a database of all owned films, backing up VHS and Beta tapes to DVD, and filling orders for PBI's documentary series.

-Ranor C. B. Basa Skills
+Ranor C. B. Basa education

-Cell And Molecular Biology
+M.S., Cell And Molecular Biology

-Medical Anthropology Certificate
+A.A., Anthropology, Cultural Anthropology Certificate, Medical Anthropology Certificate

-Virology
+Molecular Biology, Virology

-Molecular Biology
+B.A., Molecular Biology

 Biotechnology

-Frequently Asked Questions about Ranor C. B. Basa
+Frequently asked questions about Ranor C. B. Basa

 What company does Ranor C. B. Basa work for?

-Ranor C. B. Basa works for Vala Sciences
+Ranor C. B. Basa works for Vala Sciences.

 What is Ranor C. B. Basa's email address?

-What is Ranor C. B. Basa's direct phone number?
+Where is Ranor C. B. Basa based?

 What schools did Ranor C. B. Basa attend?